Cutimed® Sorbact® Dressing Pad

 Symbol of looped threads to visualize the term 'pacify'

-Safe removal of hydrophobic microbes
+Safe removal of hydrophobic bacteria

 Symbol showing crossed out pathogens, which stands for effectiveness against the most common resistant ones